What is ITSM? A comprehensive guide to IT service management

 IT Infrastructure Library (ITIL)

 The Information Technology Infrastructure Library (ITIL) is the most widely used ITSM framework.
-It focuses on aligning IT services with business needs and provides best practices for managing the entire service lifecycle—from design and delivery to continuous improvement.
-ITIL covers important areas like incidents, problems, and change management to keep IT services consistent.
+It focuses on matching IT services with business needs.
+It also offers best practices for managing the whole service lifecycle.
+This includes design, delivery, and ongoing improvement.
+ITIL encompasses key areas such as incidents, problems, and change management, ensuring the consistency of IT services.

 DevOps

-While DevOps isn’t a traditional ITSM framework, it complements ITSM by bridging the gap between development and operations teams.
+DevOps is not a traditional ITSM framework.
+However, it helps ITSM by connecting development and operations teams.
 DevOps focuses on collaboration, automation, and continuous delivery to streamline software development and IT operations.

-The main goal of DevOps is to break down silos to accelerate delivery and improve service reliability.
-Implementing CI/CD (continuous integration and continuous deployment), infrastructure as code (IaC), and automated testing enable teams to deploy IT services quickly and efficiently while minimizing downtime and risk.
+The primary goal of DevOps is to break down silos, thereby accelerating delivery and enhancing service reliability.
+Using CI/CD (continuous integration and continuous deployment), infrastructure as code (IaC), and automated testing enables teams to deploy IT services quickly and efficiently.
+This approach reduces downtime and risk.

 Core ITSM processes

 ITSM uses key processes to deliver services efficiently, reliably, and with minimal disruption.
-These processes create a structured approach to managing issues, changes, assets, and more.
+These processes establish a structured approach to managing issues, changes, assets, and other resources.
 Here’s an overview of the main ITSM processes and their roles:

 Incident management

-When something goes wrong, the goal is to resolve the disruption and restore the service.
-Users don’t care about the reason for the disruption—whether it’s a system outage or a network failure—they need quick service restoration.
-However, the root cause matters to IT and stakeholders to minimize service interruptions and maintain organizational continuity.
+When something goes wrong, the goal is to resolve the disruption and restore the service as soon as possible.
+Users don’t care why the service is down.
+It could be a system outage or a network failure.
+They just want the service back quickly.
+The root cause is important for IT and stakeholders.
+It helps reduce service interruptions and keeps the organization running smoothly.
 A comprehensive IT incident management approach that tracks incidents, assesses their severity, establishes priority levels, and implements targeted solutions ensures reliable operations.

 Problem management

-Problem management goes deeper than streamlining incident management processes—it identifies and addresses the root cause of recurring issues.
-Instead of repeatedly fixing symptoms, it works to prevent incidents from happening in the first place.
-This process includes root cause analysis, applying fixes, and documenting solutions to avoid long-term risks.
+Problem management extends beyond streamlining incident management processes—it identifies and addresses the root cause of recurring issues.
+Instead of repeatedly fixing symptoms, it is more effective to prevent incidents from happening in the first place.
+This process involves conducting a root cause analysis, applying fixes, and documenting solutions to mitigate long-term risks.

 Change management